crsschwalm/survey-api/README.md

     fieldType<String>
 ```

+fieldType: Determines the schema to use for a survey question.
+This is useful in determining the presentational component based on this fieldType

+Valid options are: 'TextInput', 'YesNo', 'Boolean', 'CheckAll', 'SelectFrom'

-fieldType: determines the schema to use. using the following keys "CheckAll" and "SelectFrom" will give the Field Schema an options array.
-Any text input is valid and can be helpful for front end enterpretation of field types (yes/no, text input, true/false, etc.)
+"CheckAll" and "SelectFrom" will give the Field Schema an options array.
-Also useful in determining the presentational component based on this fieldType

 * __CheckAll__
 ```